Press Release: ‘Rebuilding Ireland – Delivering a Sustainable Housing Recovery’

 Published: Friday, February 10, 2017

 ‘Rebuilding Ireland – Delivering a Sustainable Housing Recovery’ – the RIAI and the Department of Housing, Planning, Community and Local Government Joint National Housing Conference

-Running over 2 days, the theme of this year’s event is ‘Rebuilding Ireland – Delivering a Sustainable Housing Recovery’.
-With a strong focus on urban regeneration, the conference will address topics such as ‘Revitalising Small Towns – Learning from Europe’, ‘Inner City Revitalisation’ and ‘Delivering Quality Through Design’.
+Running over 2 days, the theme of this year’s event was ‘Rebuilding Ireland – Delivering a Sustainable Housing Recovery’.
+With a strong focus on urban regeneration, the conference addressed topics such as ‘Revitalising Small Towns – Learning from Europe’, ‘Inner City Revitalisation’ and ‘Delivering Quality Through Design’.